kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ## Overview

-Adding Kin features to your Android client requires three steps.
+Adding Kin features to your Android client requires these three steps:

 1. Accessing the Kin blockchain
 2. Managing Kin accounts